 Once you have the basic structure in place, you need to create a good hook.
 You need something that will grab the reader’s attention right away.
 There are a few different ways to do this and the style you choose can depend on a few things:

-- Your personal writing style
+- Your writing style

 - The genre of your novel